ccoenraets/salesforce-lightning-tutorial/create-contactdetails-component.md

 ## Step 4: Add ContactDetails to the Application

-1. In the Developer Console, go back to the **QuickContacts** application and modify the container layout as follows to add the ContactDetails component to the right of the list:
+1. In the Developer Console, go back to the **QuickContacts** application and modify the container layout as follows to add the ContactDetails component to the right of the list (change the **class** of the first column to **col-sm-4** instead of col-sm-12, and add a second column to display ContactDetails):

     ```
     <div class="container">